seanthegeek/powertools/README.md

 On Linux/BSD/Unix systems, you may be used to using `--help` or `man`, or `/?` on Windows.
 To get help with a PowerShell commandlet or script use `Get-Help -Full`:

     Get-Help -Full runme.ps1 | more

+## See also

+- [Toolbox](https://github.com/seanthegeek/toolbox/) other useful, non-PowerShell scripts